-Annapurna trekking is regarded as a paradise for trekkers.
+Trekking in Annapurna Region is regarded as a paradise for trekkers.
 No place in the world compares with the natural and cultural diversity and beauty of the Annapurna Region.
 The Annapurna Massif stands like an icy, 40km-long wall to the north of Pokhara in the central Nepal.
-Nine peaks, of over 7000 meters, project from the massif, the tallest being Annapurna I, 8091m.
+Nine peaks of over 7000 meters, project from the massif, the tallest being Annapurna I, 8091m.

 It’s a region of stunning diversity, ranging from the dripping, subtropical, bamboo jungles of the south to the dry, barren, windswept deserts of the north.
 As the elevation increases, mud houses surrounded by terraced fields are replaced by stone houses and pasture land.
 Mixed caste Hindus inhabit the south, whereas the hill tribes in the north are mainly Tibetan-Buddhist.

-The Annapurna region is bordered by the Kali Gandaki River to the west, the Marshyangdi valley to the east.
-To the south is the Pokhara Valley, while to the north, the trans-Himalayan range marks the Nepal-Tibet border.
+The Annapurna region is bordered by Kali Gandaki River to the west and Marshyangdi valley to the east.
+To the south is the Pokhara Valley while to the north, the trans-Himalayan range marks the Nepal-Tibet border.

-The two main trails into the region follow the two river valleys; one leads up the Kali Gandaki to Jomsom and Muktinath, and the other follows the Marsyangdi Valley to Manang.
+The two major trails into the region follows the two river valleys; one leads up the Kali Gandaki to Jomsom and Muktinath, and the other follows the Marsyangdi Valley to Manang.
 These trails are connected by an east-west trail in the north which crosses the high pass, Thorung La.
-Join these trails, and you have the popular Annapurna Circuit Trek.
+Join these trails, and you have the popular Annapurna Circuit Trekking.

 Pokhara is a good place to start a trek and a relaxing place to end one.
 Besides the comfortable hotels and restaurants around lakeside, there are souvenir shops and shops that rent or sell trekking equipment.